Gaza becoming a ‘graveyard for children,’ UN chief warns as calls for ceasefire intensify - KESQ

 His comments come four weeks after Israel declared war on Hamas, following the Islamist militant group’s brutal attack on October 7 that killed 1,400 people in Israel and saw about 240 others kidnapped.

-Israel retaliated by launching an air and ground offensive on Gaza, vowing to eliminate the militant group that controls the enclave.
+Israel retaliated by launching an air and ground offensive on Gaza, vowing to eliminate the militant group.

 From the start, global aid organizations and rights groups have warned that such an assault would be catastrophic for Gaza, which has been cut off from much of the world for nearly 17 years.
 A blockade imposed by Israel and Egypt meant severe restrictions on the movement of goods and people – contributing to widespread poverty, hunger and dependency on international aid.